-- sexual harassment complaints and subsequent investigations - documents relating to land negotiations between the ACT and the Commonwealth governments - the results of a governance scan of ACT Health completed by a consultancy firm - investigations reports - access to agency documents about the applicant and her tenancy - information relating to the nomination of a third party for honorary appointment - documents regarding the expansion of Canberra casino
+- the results of a governance scan of ACT Health completed by a consultancy firm - investigations reports - access to agency documents about the applicant and her tenancy - information relating to the nomination of a third party for honorary appointment - documents regarding the expansion of Canberra casino.

 - In some circumstances, the principles of transparency and accountability may not require full disclosure of all materials.
-This was discussed in the Ombudsman FOI review case of AK and the Education Directorate.188 - The Ombudsman found that the applicant was provided with sufficient information relating to the complaint investigation process, which outlined how the investigation was conducted, and how the conclusions and recommendations were reached.
+This was discussed in the Ombudsman FOI review case of AK and the Education Directorate.214 - The Ombudsman found that the applicant was provided with sufficient information relating to the complaint investigation process, which outlined how the investigation was conducted, and how the conclusions and recommendations were reached.
 As a result, the principles of transparency and accountability were given less weight in this review.

-8.10.Section 2.1(a)(ix) - reveal incorrect information
+7.9.
+Section 2.1(a)(ix) - reveal incorrect information